ElementsProject/elements/doc/elements-tx-format.md

 The Range Proof must be empty if the output’s amount is explicit.

-The Surjectionproof must be empty if the output’s assetId is explicit.
+The Surjection Proof must be empty if the output’s assetId is explicit.

 #### AssetIssuance